Jim Watson (sportscaster): NBC Sports Network

 He called Gymnastics for the 2016 Rio Olympics.
 He called weightlifting for the 2012 London Olympics.
 He also calls water polo for Universal Sports.
 He has also served as a play-by-play announcer, anchor, reporter, and host for NBC Sports, Universal Sports, FOX Sports, ESPN3, Time Warner, and several other regional networks.
 He called Volleyball at the 2000 Summer Olympics.

 Pac-12 Network and Fox Sports

 Watson is also employed by the Pac-12 Network.
-There he calls football, basketball, baseball, swimming, and diving.
+There he calls football, basketball, baseball, gymnastics, swimming, and diving.

 In addition to Pac-12 sports, he has also covered golf, tennis, cross-country, track-and-field, softball, soccer, and water polo.

 Watson is the host and reporter for Dodgers Live, a pregame/postgame show for the Los Angeles Dodgers and calls beach volleyball for the Beach Volleyball World Tour.
 He was also the voice of the Los Angeles Galaxy for five years.